Saifobai/OhmLawAngular/README.md

 ### `Resistors calculators`

-calculate the value base on the colors and here you can see
+calculate the value base on the colors and here you can see the method

 https://static4.arrow.com/-/media/arrow/images/miscellaneous/h/how-to-read-resistor-color-codes.jpg